How To Find The Key Of A Song

 First, listen to the song a number of times and hum along with the main melody.
 After a few listens, focus on the main note implied by the melody.
 Force your brain into picking just one note and try humming that one note continuously.
 Find that note on a piano by matching it with your humming.
 Keep trying different notes until it matches.

-Once the root note is set, go up by either 3 or 4 semitones and check for the one that “sounds right”.
+Once the root note is set, go up by either 3 or 4 semitones and check for the note that “sounds right”.
 Depending on which one fits, the scale is either minor or major.
 We can build the rest of the scale by using a simple guide.

 Typically, major and minor scales are built using 7 notes.
 The 8th note will be the root again in the next octave.
 Almost every note in the scale (except the root and the 5th) will have major and minor versions, depending on the scale.
 Every scale starts with the root note.
 After that, we go up the scale using the formula below: